- Rear-end accidents, and T-bone accidents, are usually caused because someone is speeding.

 Note that as of 2019, some states have enacted laws prohibiting (with certain exceptions) the download of data from EDRs without the permission of the vehicle owner.

-Onboard video from dash cameras: Some drivers use dashcam recorders that may show the speed of the vehicle at the time of the crash.
+Some drivers use dashcam recorders that may show the speed of the vehicle at the time of the crash.
 This is still somewhat rare with private individuals, but more and more commercial vehicles and trucking companies are using dash cameras.
+Uber and Lyft drivers will often have them on their cars to protect them from losing their job.

 After a crash with a commercial vehicle or a private person you suspect was using a dash camera recorder, it may be a good idea to send a request to the at-fault driver and their insurance company to preserve any video recordings.